slaaskhq/drupal-slaask/README.md

 # drupal-slaask

-The Slaask module integrates the Slaask chat JavaScript into your Drupal site.
+The <a href="http://slaask.com">Slaask</a> module integrates the Slaask chat JavaScript into your Drupal site.

 ## Requirements